ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 -   Context is important - a message you might think is funny could be upsetting to someone else.
 -   If something goes wrong, report it.

-The bottom line is: *"if there is doubt, there is no doubt - ask for help!".*
+The bottom line is:

+> If there is doubt, there is no doubt - ask for help!

 ## Approved tools